 Light hurts the eyes.
 We were sent as the light of the world (Matthew 5:14).
 The brighter it shines, the more darkness resists it, resents it, runs from it.

-This is as good a place as any to state the obvious: Many in places of leadership inside our churches are not leaders.
-I’m referring to pastors, staffers, deacons, and other would-be leaders.
+This is as good a place as any to state the obvious: Many people occupying places of leadership inside our churches are not leaders.
+I’m talking about pastors, staffers, deacons, and other so-called leaders.

 They may qualify as counselors, program directors, consensus builders, negotiators, mediators, affirmers, or even teachers.
 But they are not leaders.

 A leader by the very definition stands apart from the crowd, pointing and pushing and urging them onward to a destination that many cannot understand, do not see, and are not sure they want.
-The more forcibly he or she leads, the greater the reaction against his message and his methods by some.
+The more forcibly he or she leads, the greater some will react against his message and his methods.

-Thankfully, not all resist.
-But there’s always some who will oppose any challenge to the status quo.
+Thankfully, not all.
+But there will always be some who oppose any challenge to the status quo.

-Perfectionism, while sounding noble, can be one of the leader’s greatest enemies.
-If he waits until every member of the team is on board, they will still be sitting there when Jesus returns.
+Perfectionism is one of the leader’s greatest enemies.
+If he waits until 100 percent of the team is on board, they will still be sitting there when Jesus returns.

 When a leader insists on the enthusiastic support and complete approval of every last member of the team, the work grinds to a halt and all forward progress ends at that point.

-The ramifications of this for leaders are enormous.
+The ramifications of this for leaders is enormous.

 1. We must jettison our need for and insistence on pleasing everyone.

-Somewhere I heard of a pastor who was called to a church by a vote of 98 ‘for’ to 2 ‘against.’
-It bothered him so much that those two had opposed him, he spent the first six months finding out who they were, and the next six months winning them over.
-At the end of his first year, that pastor was fired by a vote of 98 against and 2 for.
+A pastor was called to a church by a vote of 98 ‘for’ to 2 ‘against.’
+It bothered him so much that two people had opposed him, he spent the first six months in the church finding out who they were, and the next six months winning them over.
+At the end of his first year, that pastor was fired.
+The vote was 98 against and 2 for.

 Our Lord Jesus said, I always do the things that please the Father (John 8:29).
 Paul said, If I yet pleased men, I should not be the servant of Christ (Galatians 1:10).

-Either way, it’s a matter between them and the Lord.
-I must not take their criticism or rejection personally.
-The Lord said to Samuel, “It’s not you they have rejected, but me” (I Samuel 8:7).
+But either way, it’s a matter between them and the Lord.
+I must work not to take their criticism or rejection personally.
+God said to Samuel, “It’s not you they have rejected, but me” (I Samuel 8:7).

 2. We must accept that some are always going to be unhappy with us, no matter what we do.

-On one occasion when some in my church were hard at work trying to end my ministry, I learned that the ringleaders had decided before I ever arrived that they did not like me and would need to replace me.
-It provided scant comfort to know there was nothing personal about it, that it was all their doing.
+When some members of my congregation were working to end my ministry, I learned that the ringleaders had decided before I ever arrived that they did not like me and would need to replace me.
+It provided scant comfort to know there was nothing personal about it, that it was all made up of whole cloth.
 I was given no chance at all to do the work God sent me there to do.
 Everything about that was sad.

-3. We must decide whether God’s will or the pleasure of the people is more important.
+3. We must choose whether God’s will or the pleasure of the people is more valuable to us.

-By their very natures, pastors tend to be people pleasers.
+Most pastors are by nature people pleasers, I imagine.
 When members of the congregation rave about his sermons and are excitedly telling the community how well the church is prospering, he feels affirmed.
-When they criticize his sermons and spread their disaffection throughout the community, most pastors will take it personally, perhaps lose heart and grow discouraged.
+Likewise, when they criticize his sermons and spread their disaffection throughout the community, he tends to lose heart and grow discouraged.
+It’s human nature.

-A pastor must be such a man of prayer and intimacy with God that he knows beyond all doubt that what he does for the church is from God.
+The remedy?
+A pastor should be such a man of prayer that he knows beyond a doubt the direction he is plotting for the church is from God.
 Without that, he will not be able to stand up under the onslaught of the naysayers.

-4. In any church that moves forward, some people are going to be upset that they are losing control and not getting their way.
-They will be the first to leave.
+4. In any church that moves forward, some people are always going to be dropping by the wayside, upset that they are not getting their way.

-I asked a respected ministry leader to comment on my thesis here, that “Unless someone is not constantly mad at you all the time, you are no leader.”
+I asked a ministry leader whom I know well and respect highly to comment on my thesis here, that “Unless someone is not constantly mad at you all the time, you are no leader.”
 He said, You will hack off people if you are NOT leading or if you are.
 Either way, you are going to upset some.
 So, just choose which group you want on your team, the winners or the whiners.